 Advanced prostate cancer (APC) is diagnosed when cancerous cells have spread outside the prostate.
 It can be categorized as being locally advanced or metastatic cancer.
 Locally advanced prostate cancer is cancer found outside the gland that remains in tissue and lymph nodes within close proximity to the prostate.
 Metastatic cancer has moved beyond the prostate to distant parts of the body including tissue, lymph nodes, bone, and other organs.

 At the Austin Center for Radiation Oncology (ACFRO), men are routinely treated with radiation therapy for advanced prostate cancer.
-In addition, Dr. Richard Garza, Radiation Oncologist, supervises immunotherapy (Provenge) and Xofigo injections for the treatment of APC.
+In addition, our Radiation Oncologists supervise immunotherapy (Provenge) and Xofigo injections for the treatment of APC.

 Radiation for advanced prostate cancer